How to Make Your Rocksmith 2014 Experience Even Better

 First and foremost, you'll need a guitar amp.
 Hopefully this is obvious.
 Any guitar amp will do.
 I use an Orange Micro Terror.
 It also works with my Fender Mustang V half-stack.
 Again--your choice of amp doesn't matter, as long as it's a guitar amp.

 Next, you'll need something to split the guitar signal.
-An obvious choice here would be a dedicated ABY splitter-- has been championed as a viable solution on Rocksmith message boards, and you can grab it for less than $50.
-I happened to have an old Rocktron chorus pedal with two outputs laying around the proverbial woodshed, and it works equally as well. this one from Morley
+An obvious choice here would be a dedicated ABY splitter.
+I happened to have an old Rocktron chorus pedal with two outputs laying around the proverbial woodshed, and it works equally as well.

 Finally, you'll need at least two guitar cables (not including the Rocksmith Real Tone cable).